What is Rebar? Essential Guide to Steel Reinforcement

 1. Definition and Composition

-Rebar is typically made from carbon steel and features surface deformations (ribs, twists, or ridges) to enhance bonding with concrete15.
+Rebar is typically made from carbon steel and features surface deformations (ribs, twists, or ridges) to enhance bonding with concrete.
 Common shapes include:

 - Round: Smooth or ribbed for light-duty applications.

-- Square with Rounded Edges: Used in specialized structures3.
+- Square with Rounded Edges: Used in specialized structures.

-- Deformed (Ribbed/Threaded): Most common for heavy-duty construction due to superior adhesion9.
+- Deformed (Ribbed/Threaded): Most common for heavy-duty construction due to superior adhesion.

-In modern construction, alternatives like fiberglass rebar (GFRP) and epoxy-coated rebar are also used for corrosion resistance in harsh environments9.
+In modern construction, alternatives like fiberglass rebar (GFRP) and epoxy-coated rebar are also used for corrosion resistance in harsh environments.

 2. Types of Rebar by Grade and Material